bioinformaticsdotca/BiCG_2018/module10/lab.md

 Congratulations, you have completed part 1 of the lab.

-**Note:** Leave your VM running as it will be used in the second part.
+**NOTE:** Leave your VM running as it will be used in the second part.

 ## Introduction - lab part 2